-Students undertake narrative studies screening and analysing a variety of screen texts, investigating the function of narrative elements and how these are used to relate to the conventions of genre and to create audience understanding and engagement.
-They study a film text and examine how film codes and connections are employed by film maker to create meaning.
-Students also work through the various stages of production to plan, shoot, and edit footage to achieve different effects for a range of genres, styles and audiences.
+Students undertake narrative studies screening and analysing a variety of screen texts, investigating the function of cinema codes and how these are used in relation to the conventions of genre and to create audience understanding and engagement.
+They study a film text and examine how various elements are employed by filmmakers to create meaning.
+Students also work through the various stages of production to plan, shoot, and edit footage to achieve different effects in a range of genres and styes for different audiences.